 #4- How to Implement a Winning Mobile Advertising Strategy

 Mobile advertising is taking over the PPC/digital advertising world.
 For the purposes of this guide, we’re going to focus on Google’s suite of digital advertising products, which were completely rebranded and revamped in 2018.
-We wrote an introductory overview to Google Ads for Mobile that you can check out here.
+We wrote an introductory overview to Google Ads for mobile devices that’s definitely worth checking out.

 Planning Your Overall Mobile Marketing Strategy